Home Compare STE vs SYK

 STERIS vs Stryker: Which Stock Looks Stronger in 2026?

-STERIS leads structurally, with growth as the clearest single gap between the two profiles.
+STERIS holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.